melmoumni/challenges/data/README.md

 pip install pytest pyspark-test
 ```
 ### Run the app
-The app can be executed using spark-submit
+The app can be executed using spark-submit.
+The app was tested locally only (--master local[*])
 ```bash
 usage: spark-submit --py-files functions.py main.py [-h] -m METRICS [METRICS ...] -i PATHS [PATHS ...]